 Prospects will be doing their online research at a convenient time for them and online resources like Google Analytics can tell you exactly when this is.
 If they can't find the answers they need on your website or other resources, there are plenty of accounting firms with better online visibility that are just a few clicks away.

-Marketing doesn't have to take a massive time and money investment to get results.
+Marketing doesn't have to take a massive time and money investment to get results but it does require some time invested regularly.
 However you choose to manage your marketing, understand that whether to market is no longer a choice – it's becoming a necessity to increase your client base and maximise revenue and satisfaction from existing clients.